How to apply for the scheme

 The application form

 These are only available from each individual institution as they vary slightly, but all ask for the following information:-

 - Do you have any previous experience or knowledge of art college/school environments?

-- Which of the departments facilities / equipment do you think you would want to use during the access period
+- Which of the department's facilities / equipment do you think you would want to use during the access period

 - Do you have any preferred days or hours of access?
 (There is an expectation that at least 50 of the 100 hours offered are used, principally to make work.
-This ensures students benefit from your presence)
+This ensures students benefit from your presence).

 - Explain how the access will enable you to develop your work.